pauleveritt/kotlin_for_python/docs/sequences/index.rst

 What does that mean?
 Iterating in a kotlin generator, then stopping the iteration and starting a new one doesn't continue where it left off.

-To accomplice the behaviour we want (keeping a state) we have to save the iterator of that generator, and not the generator itself.
+To accomplish the behaviour we want, in other words keeping a state, we have to save the iterator of that generator, and not the generator itself.

 Example below: